S. 544: Mining Regulatory Clarity Act

 4

-Maintenance fees collected on these mill sites would go into a new Abandoned Hardrock Mine Fund, which Interior could use for abandoned hardrock mine remediation.
+Maintenance fees collected on these mill sites flow into a new Abandoned Hardrock Mine Fund.
+Interior can spend the money on abandoned mine remediation without a separate appropriation.

 Who benefits from S. 544?